Is It Worth Living in California in 2024? 11 Pros and Cons (By a Local!)

-Whether you’re looking to move to California or thinking about retiring here, you’ll want to take a look at these factors to help you decide whether it’s a good place to live for you.
+Whether you’re looking to move to California or thinking about retiring here, you’ll want to take a look at these factors, pros, and cons to help you decide whether it’s a good place to live for you.

 >> Read next: